marwisni/CarRentalTask/README.md

 ## Release Versions 🔨

-Currently working on version where if service is needed for particular car then it happens immediately after car is returned to the rental (same_day).
+Currently working on version where if service is needed for particular car then it happens immediately after car is returned to the rental (in the "same_day").
 It is impossible to rent this car again before necessary services.
 This solution is being developed on the "same_day" branch.
 It is planned to develop also version where it is possible to rent car immediately after previous rental without necessary service.
-In this scenario service will happen if there will be one day break between rentals.
+In this scenario service will happen "next_day" after car will be returned to the rental if there will be one day break between rentals.
 This solution will be developed on "next_day" branch.

 ## Launch 🚀